-Often cited as an ideal family destination, Menorca has a great collection of things to see and do but thankfully without any of the badly behaved tourists seen over in Mallorca or Ibizia.
-So it's a pleasure not a strain to have children with you and not having to avoid youthfull excesses as you wander around.
+Often cited as an ideal family destination, Menorca has a great collection of things to see and do but thankfully without any of the badly behaved 'Adult' tourists seen over in Mallorca or Ibizia.
+So it's a pleasure not a strain to holiday with children with you.

 Often addresses here and in guide books, leaflets will be listed as Ferreries-Galdana km 5 .The roads have Kilometer marker signs on the side and are the best guide to where a location is.
 So the previous address is along the road from Ferreries direction of Galdana around the 5 Kilometer marker .

-Is an out if town childrens entertainment area set in extensive attractive grassed gardens combined with an outlet store with lots of parking.
-Ideal place for the children to loose their energy and mums to well, do what muns do best at outlet stores.
+An out if town childrens entertainment area set in grassed gardens combined with an outlet store with lots of parking.
+Ideal place for the children to loose their energy and mums to well, do what mums do best at outlet stores.
 The outdoor entertainment has lots to climb on,swim in,bounce on and swing from.
 Bordering the outside area is a for menorca large Snack Bar with internet access. .

 Open May - October.
 Open 10.00am-7.00pm.
 ME-1 Km point 35 - 7 km from Ciutadella.